mcneilljamie/mclend/README.md

 The `McLendOriginationGate.sol` contract is an immutable, permissionless lending origination wrapper that atomically:
 1. Borrows USDT from Aave V3 on behalf of user
-2. Captures 1% origination fee
+2. Captures 0.4% origination fee
-3. Swaps fee through Uniswap V3 (USDT→ETH) and McFun (ETH→MCLEND)
+3. Swaps fee through Uniswap V3 (USDT→WETH→ETH) and McFun (ETH→MCLEND)
 4. Burns MCLEND tokens to dead address

 **Key Features:**